mulle-core/mulle-sprintf/README.md

 mulle-sprintf can handle **varargs** and **mulle_vararg** style variable arguments.
 Because floating point to string conversion is hard, floating point conversions are handed down to `sprintf`.
-So it is not a replacement.
+So it is not a sprintf replacement.

 Fork      |  Build Status | Release Version